zemagnifique/ChallengerExpo/README.md

 ## Image Upload Feature

-The application now supports image uploads in messages.
+The application supports image uploads in messages.
 Users can:

 1. Click the photo icon in the message input area to select an image from their device
 2. Send the image as part of a message